awsdocs/aws-cloud9-user-guide/doc_source/sample-dotnetcore.md

 1. With the contents of the `Program.cs` file displayed in the editor, choose **Run, Build System, \.NET Core**\.
 Then choose **Run, Build**\.

    This builder adds a subdirectory named `bin` and adds a subdirectory named `Debug` to the `hello/obj` subdirectory\.
 Note the following three key files\.
-   + The `hello/bin/Debug/netcoreapp2.0/hello.dll` file is the runnable application file\.
+   + The `hello/bin/Debug/netcoreapp3.1/hello.dll` file is the runnable application file\.
-   + The `hello/bin/Debug/netcoreapp2.0/hello.deps.json` file lists the application's dependencies\.
+   + The `hello/bin/Debug/netcoreapp3.1/hello.deps.json` file lists the application's dependencies\.
-   + The `hello/bin/Debug/netcoreapp2.0/hello.runtimeconfig.json` file specifies the shared runtime and its version for the application\.
+   + The `hello/bin/Debug/netcoreapp3.1/hello.runtimeconfig.json` file specifies the shared runtime and its version for the application\.
+**Note**
+The folder name, `netcoreapp3.1`, reflects the version of the \.NET Core SDK used in this example\.
+You may see a different number in the folder name depending on the version you've installed\.

 1. Create a runner for \.NET Core as follows\.